 Not long ago, consumers were at the mercy of linear broadcasting schedules and theatrical releases, tethered to the immobility of living room television sets and movie theater projection screens.
 Today, video on demand (VOD) programming has created a culture where consumers are in control –– binge the entire series of Breaking Bad in a weekend, stream live NFL games on-the-go from a smartphone or tablet, or watch any flavor of content across YouTube’s network of free and paid channels.

 Though VOD has been in existence for well over a decade, its popularity has shown tremendous growth within the last several years.
 Research has found that nearly two-thirds of people around the world watch some form of VOD programming and, on average, Americans watch 38 hours of video content per week (39 percent of which is streamed).

-When it comes to video-on-demand, there are three main types of distribution:
+When it comes to video on demand, there are three main revenue models: